codebicycle/buy-milk/README.md

 # Todo

+Create and share todo lists.
+No registration needed.

-Todo is a web application written in Flask.
+Todo is a Python web application powered by Flask.
 Demo at [buymilk.herokuapp.com](https://buymilk.herokuapp.com)

+- Create todos without registering
+- Share todos with friends
+- Collaborate on shared todos
+- Explore public todos
+- Works on your phone

 ## Run